Avalon-Consulting-LLC/couchbase-n1ql-mba/README.md

 # Couchbase Market Basket Analysis with N1QL
-This repository is companion code for a blog post on our site: ADD.
+This repository is companion code for a blog post on our site: http://blogs.avalonconsult.com/blog/big-data/on-demand-recommendations-with-n1ql/

 This project is an all in one environment that sets up a Vagrant machine with Couchbase installed with a fresh bucket and primary index for running N1QL.
 It has a Python script that employs an example N1QL query for gathering product recommendations on the fly for a given product ID.